 A wired wilderness

-American wildlife biologists began to incorporate Cold War-era surveillance technologies into their practices during the second half of the twentieth century.
-VHF (very high frequency) radio tracking began in the late 1950s, where an animal would be captured, sedated, and then fitted with a collar or tag that contained a radio transmitter.
+American wildlife biologists began to incorporate Cold War-era surveillance technologies into their practices during the second half of the 20th century.
+VHF (very high frequency) radio tracking began in the late 1950s, where an animal would be captured, sedated and then fitted with a collar or tag that contained a radio transmitter.
 Once placed on the animal, the device would transmit a signal to a radio antenna and receiver.
-Scientists who were in close proximity by foot, truck, or airplane could then pick up the signal.
-For the first time, researchers were able to determine an animal’s day-to-day movements, home range size, what type of habitat it used, and what other animals were sharing its territory.
+Scientists who were in close proximity by foot, truck or airplane could then pick up the signal.
+For the first time, researchers were able to determine an animal’s day-to-day movements, home range size, what type of habitat it used and what other animals were sharing its territory.

 The wild, unplugged